microsoft/pxt-arcade/docs/test/skillmap/dino/dino2.md

 ## {Intro @showdialog}

-The start of a collector game is in your workspace.
-Let's take it even further by adding points when you collect baby dinos!
+The start of a your game is in your workspace.

+Take it even further by adding points when you collect baby dinos!

 ![Saving babies](/static/skillmap/collector/collectort2.gif "Let's make it even cooler!" )